Admission for the January 2025 academic session is ongoing Apply Now!

 Human Computer Interaction2

-Upon completion of the project, students should be able to describe and comprehend the fundamentals of the human-computer interface, as well as its concepts, design and development, and the value of user feedback.
+At the end of this course, students should be able to describe and comprehend the fundamentals of the human-computer interface, as well as its concepts, design and development, and the value of user feedback.

 Final Year Project II3